biocypher/biochatter-paper/manuscript.md

 - **LLMs**: Testing proprietary (OpenAI) and open-source models (commonly using the Xorbits Inference API and HuggingFace models) against the same set of tasks is the primary aim of our benchmarking framework.
 We facilitate the automation of testing by including a programmatic way of deploying open-source models.

-- **prompts**: Since model performance can rely on prompts dramatically, a set of prompts for each task with varying degrees of specificity and fixed as well as variable components is used to evaluate this variability.
+- **prompts**: Since model performance can dramatically rely on the used prompts, a set of prompts for each task with varying degrees of specificity and fixed as well as variable components is used to evaluate this variability.

 - **datasets**: We test various tasks using a set of datasets for each task in question-answer-style.